-2) The Tactician trims the main in the pre-start.
-The Pit trims the starboard side of the boat in the prestart and calls the time to start.
-The Pit trims the main after the start, going forward when it's time to put the pole up, and coming back after the spinnaker drop at the leeward mark.
-The Bow works with the Jib Trimmer in the tacks.
+2) The Pit person trims the main in the pre-start and upwind, and calls the time to start, going forward when it's time to put the pole up, and coming back after the spinnaker drop at the leeward mark.
+The Bow trims the starboard side of the boat in the prestart (unless they are on the bow).
+In the final minute, the Tactician trims the starboard side of the boat and tails for the Trimmer.
 The Tactician has no boat handling responsibility after the start and until nearing the windward mark.
 They sit in front of the Pit who is trimming the main (helping with final trim when needed).
 Then they take the mainsheet and do the same job as in #1 above.

 This is my choice, as the Tactician and Main Trimmer (Pit) are each free to focus 100% on doing their jobs well on the beats.
+The Main Trimmer's head is in the boat and the Tactician's head is out of the boat.